A Complete AEON MALL Guide: Not Just Shopping! Enjoy the Latest Activities for All Ages

 Picture from Pixta

-Besides its spectacular fall foliage, Yabakei Gorge is home to several historical sites, including a 185 meter tunnel, dug by hand in the 1700s, and the longest arched stone bridge in Japan!
-The area is also home to several temples, and is the perfect place to enjoy autumn leaves with a historical feel.
+Besides its spectacular fall foliage, Yabakei Gorge is home to several historical sites, including a 185-meter tunnel, dug by hand in the 1700s, and the longest arched stone bridge in Japan!
+The area is also home to several temples and is the perfect place to enjoy autumn leaves with a historical feel.

-The Cultural Background of Enjoying the Fall Foliage
+Momijigari: The Cultural Background of Enjoying the Fall Foliage

 Photo by Pixta

-It is said that Japan began to enjoy the autumn leaves as a leisure activity sometime during the middle of the Edo era (1603-1868).
 However, poetry expressing admiration for gingko trees exist in the Man’yoshu, Japan's earliest collection of poetry dating back to the eighth century.
 As a result, various theories exist surrounding the origin of this culture.

 There are also various theories on the origin of the word momijigari.
 “Momijigari” originally referred to hunting animals such as wild boars and birds.
 One theory states that the activity of going to gather the beautiful autumn leaves was likened to that of hunting by the nobility, thus becoming known as momijigari.

 There is also a legend surrounding Mt.
 Togakushi in Nagano stating that long ago, there was once a female demon by the name of Momiji who attacked travelers.
 She was punished by order of the Emperor at the time for her crimes.
-Theories state that this legend is the origin of “momijigari.”
-The names of famous plays found in Noh and Kabuki theater called “Momijigari” were also created based on this legend.

-Enjoy the Fall Foliage in Japan!
+Enjoy the Fall Foliage in Japan

 Written by

-The MATCHA editorial department.
+This is the official account of MATCHA's editorial department.
 Our articles feature useful travel information for visitors to Japan, from how-to guides to recommended places to visit.

 The information presented in this article is based on the time it was written.
 Note that there may be changes in the merchandise, services, and prices that have occurred after this article was published.
 Please contact the facility or facilities in this article directly before visiting.
 Some of our articles contain affiliate links.
 We kindly ask our readers to exercise careful judgement when making a purchase or booking a service online.